dylan-000/ai_helper/project.md

 Modularity discussed here:

-- Key point is the Query processor class that takes a query through a planning process from start to finish
+- The key point is the Query processor class that takes a query through a planning process from start to finish
 - Also, the RAG collection scripts were made in such a way that we could easily create collections to our own specs and save them to a file
 - Also touch on the utils that were defined to make the main functions of the server loop streamlined